 Hotel Room Panic Buttons:

-- Some hotel rooms are equipped with panic buttons near the bed or in the bathroom.
+- Some hotel rooms have panic buttons near the bed or in the bathroom.
 Guests can use these buttons to request assistance in case of a fire, medical problem, or security concern.

 -